Contents:

 Morgan Dollar (1878-1921)

-The Morgan Dollar is one of the most collected and recognized American coins.
+It is one of the most collected and recognized American coins.
 It was minted in large quantities and remains a staple for coin collectors due to its historical context and silver content.

 It was designed by George T. Morgan.
 It shows a profile of Lady Liberty on the obverse and an eagle with outstretched wings on the reverse.

-Morgan dollars are very popular among collectors and are available in various conditions and mint marks.
+So, how much is a pure silver dollar worth?
 Their prices usually start from $20 for common dates in circulated condition to several thousand dollars for rare dates and high-grade examples.
 Key dates like the 1893-S can fetch tens of thousands of dollars.

 Factors of Value: Mint mark, condition, and rarity of specific dates are crucial in determining value.